ianlewis/kay/docs/source/quickstart.rst

 You have to add 'hello' to the INSTALLED_APPS tupple in the settings.py.
-For the details of how to define urls and views for your application, please refer to docs/urlmapping.rst.
+For the details of how to define urls and views for your application, please refer to :doc:`urlmapping`.

  * settings.py